NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: From 5G to 6G NTN: New Frontiers for Positioning

-When it comes to using NTN for positioning, there are several factors to consider.
-For instance, in TDOA, the geometric DOP (GDOP) plays a critical role in minimizing position errors.
+When it comes to NTN-based positioning, there are several factors to consider.
+For instance, in TDOA, the geometric dilution of precision (GDOP) plays a critical role in minimizing position errors.
 However, given that early NTN deployments are primarily coverage-centric, only single LEO-based positioning techniques are prioritized in 5G Release 18~\cite{XlinRel18}.
 Multi-satellite techniques require denser constellations and satellites with overlapping coverage, which will be in the second phase of NTN to enhance capacity.
 Therefore, to perform TDOA with a single LEO, the LEO must move significantly in its trajectory between TDOA measurements, which requires high measurement time.
 During this time, it can be challenging to maintain a stable clock (i.e. a clock with constant offset) at the UE.
-Although FDOA has been considered for LEO-based positioning, e.g., see~\cite{PsiakiLeo2021}, there are several challenges associated with its implementation.
+Although FDOA has been considered for LEO-based positioning, e.g., see~\cite{PsiakiLeo2021}, its implementation poses several challenges.
 First, it requires at least 8 visible LEOs to perform accurate 3D estimation which is not always guaranteed.
 Second, the need for a significant redesign of the existing PRS to provide sufficient Doppler resolution for accurate FDOA measurements.
 To address these concerns, RTT-based positioning for NTN is being discussed in the 3GPP RAN WGs~\cite{3gpp::location::verification::TR}.
 This method involves DL TOA measurements using PRS transmitted from LEO and UL TOA measurements using SRS transmitted from the UE.
 By taking several two-way TOA measurements as the LEO moves in its orbit, the position of the UE can be calculated.